 Asnuntuck Community College (ACC) distributes this publication annually by October 1 to our campus community of students, prospective students, employees and prospective employees.
-However, as announced by the U.S. Department of Education on July 10, 2020, the date for institutions to distribute their 2019 Annual Security Reports (ASRs) was extended to December 31, 2020.
 This publication is available on the Asnuntuck website at https://asnuntuck.edu/student-life/campus-safety-and-security/.
 Printed copies are available at the following locations: